nix-community/rnix-parser/README.md

 **TODO**:

+ - comments
  - lists
- - combining lists and strings
+ - combining lists
  - lambdas
+ - argument patterns (optionals, ellipsis, @)
+ - if..then..else
- - builtins
+ - inherit

 I also want to add built-in utilities for cleaning up the AST by for example evaluating math expressions and expanding imports.